-Things such as a suitable standard of living, financial status of both parties and ability to work is taken into consideration.
+Things such as a suitable standard of living, the financial status of both parties, and the ability to work are taken into consideration.
 Spousal support does not continue forever.
 The person providing support may agree to provide support for a short period, for example until the spouse or partner gets back on their feet.
-Often spousal support commitments will end once the ex-partner enter into a new relationship.
+Often spousal support commitments will end once the ex-partner enters into a new relationship.

 CHILD SUPPORT AND MAINTENANCE

 When there are children from the relationship, those children will need to be financially supported until the age of 18 years.
 However, financial support may continue to a special circumstance of the child after the age of 18 if the child is either of the following:-

 Child support involves at least one parent to provide financial assistance to the child.
 However, whether one spouse has sole or shared parenting arrangement of the child, both parents are obligated to contribute to the financial wellbeing of the child.
 Both parents must mutual agree on the contributions and the length of period it will be provided.
 If the parents are unable to reach to an agreement, the matter will be attended by the Court.

 Child support is where one parent passes on money to the other parent to help support the children.
 Parents can get together and work out their own system of child support.
 However, if an agreement can’t be reached, then it may be necessary to go through the court system for arrangements to be made.

 We are your local family law experts on the Gold Coast & Brisbane.
 If you need advice, or help with mediating a spousal support or child support agreement, then make an appointment with a lawyer at our firm to discuss your options.